jacoblockett/interval/README.md

 ```

 ### Description:
-Emits after an action was removed to the action stack.
+Emits after an action was removed from the action stack.

 ---